samgiles/next-js-setup/README.md

 require('next-js-setup').bootstrap(callback, options);
 ```

-Where callback is a function that starts your app and takes a single parameter which is the object the init promise resolves with.
+Where callback is a function that starts your app and will be passed the result of `init()` as its first parameter.
+If callback returns a promise all post init actions (e.g. adding a `js-success` class to html) will be deferred until that promise resolves (useful for applications which contain a significant amount of asynchronous initialisation)

 #### html